shahnawazshahin/steam-using-gamescope-guide/README.md

 That said, Gamescope is available in other distributions like Debian or Fedora.
 Find out more on Gamescope's [README.md](https://github.com/ValveSoftware/gamescope) file on GitHub for details for the status of Gamescope packages.

-#### SDDM and KDE Plasma installed?
+#### A display manager and desktop environment installed?

 * This will make it easier to understand the concept and setting up the configurations and scripts
-* Plus, the Steam Deck comes with KDE Plasma - it will be nice in keeping things consistent
+* Also, the Steam Deck comes with KDE Plasma - it will be nice in keeping things consistent
+* But it can also work with other display managers and desktop environments like GDM and Gnome

 #### Steam installed?